 When things go from bad to worse

-Greenfield acknowledged that we find comfort in a sense of certainty.
-“But, to be honest,” he said, “there’s very little certainty to be had anywhere in the world, including our own lives.
+There’s very little certainty to be had anywhere in the world, including our own lives.
 So it behooves us to work toward getting comfortable with the idea of uncertainty.
 We can’t control everything that’s going on around us, but we can control our response to it.
-So stress management practices are ones of being in this moment, regardless what happens outside us.
+So stress-management practices are ones of being in this moment, regardless what happens outside us.
 We can’t change the past.
-We can’t control the future, but we can control this moment and the way we respond to it."
+We can’t control the future, but we can control this moment and the way we respond to it.

 On worry